pymc-devs/pymc/CONTRIBUTING.md

 * Documentation and high-coverage tests are necessary for enhancements to be accepted.

+* Run any of the pre-existing examples in ``docs/source/notebooks`` that contain analyses that would be affected by your changes to ensure that nothing breaks.
+This is a useful opportunity to not only check your work for bugs that might not be revealed by unit test, but also to show how your contribution improves PyMC3 for end users.

 You can also check for common programming errors with the following
 tools: